fuchsst/jslt-intellij-plugin/README.md

 Run the "Generate Parser Code" from the context menu of the bnf-file within IntelliJ (twice) before build if the grammar changed.

 The build task throws an exception on the `buildSearchableOptions` task (`Process 'command '.../.gradle/caches/modules-2/files-2.1/com.jetbrains/jbre/jbr_jcef-11_0_14_1-linux-x64-b2043.25/extracted/jbr/bin/java'' finished with non-zero exit value 3`) on the first run.
-Execute the task a second time and it should build.
+Execute the task a second time, and it should build.